Church of St Thomas the Martyr, Newcastle: St Mary Magdalene’s Hospital and the move to the new site

 The Hospital of St Mary Magdalene was founded just outside Newcastle by Henry I to cater for those afflicted with leprosy, a disease brought to the Country by returning Crusaders.
 The hospital was located near what is now the northern end of Northumberland Street.
 Although a religious house, the hospital was overlooked in the Dissolution of the Monasteries in the 16th century English Reformation, and the Hospital continues to operate into the present day, though evolving into a charity rather than a working hospital by the early 19th century.
 James I incorporated the hospital and the Chapel of St Thomas the Martyr into a single institution under the government of a Master, the first of these being a Mr Jennison.

 In 1732 the Mayor and Corporation of Newcastle, who acted as patrons of the united hospital and chapel and who were empowered to alter the statutes, beautified the chapel and made it a Chapel of ease for St Nicholas Church.
 At that time it seated 300 people.

 Alterations were made to the chapel in 1770 and subsequently, but it was damaged in a great flood in 1771.
 Although the building was not substantially affected, by 1827 it was felt the old chapel needed replacing and it was closed in March that year, with a replacement built on the site of St Mary Magdalene's Hospital.

-The new church
+1830 new church

 The Newcastle architect John Dobson was hired to design the new church, and he produced an elegant Gothic-style building at a cost of £6000.
 The present church was built by John Dobson, between 1827 and 1830.

 Galleries were added in 1837 and the seating was replaced in 1881.
 In 1972 the level of the High Altar was lowered, the chancel screen removed and the chancel extended into the nave, with a nave altar.
 The present church is a Grade II* Listed Building.